-Our model follows a classical way of representing moral hazard.
-Informational problems arise here from the fact that after a contract is set, only the agents can observe the state of "nature".
+Informational problems arises in the model from the fact that after a contract is set, only the agents can observe the state of "nature".
 As an example, we can think of income shocks randomly experienced by economies.
 We assume that neither agents nor principal can influence the nature of these idiosyncratic shocks.
 Because of the information problem and assumption that shocks influence the effort that agents exert, the principal cannot verify directly what action has been performed by agents.
-We assume that the principal observes only overall state of agents' public finance i.e. the sum of exerted effort and random shocks.
-The timing scheme of the model is presented below:
+We assume that the principal observes only the overall state of public finance of the agents, i.e. the sum of exerted effort and random shocks.
+The timing scheme of the model is presented in Figure 1.